GoogleCloudPlatform/solution-acceleration-toolkit/README.md

 ## Tools

-- [Terraform Engine](./cmd/tfengine): Generate end to end infra-as-code for GCP with security, compliance and best practices built in.
+- [Terraform Engine](./cmd/tfengine): Generate end-to-end infra-as-code for Google Cloud with security, compliance, and best practices built in.

 - [Policy Generator](./cmd/policygen): Generate best practices policies for Forseti and other monitoring solutions, customized for your infra.